jenhausu/3rd-Party-Library-for-iOS/README.md

 * [SwiftCheck](https://github.com/typelift/SwiftCheck) : QuickCheck for Swift
 * [ios-snapshot-test-case](https://github.com/facebook/ios-snapshot-test-case) : Snapshot view unit tests for iOS
 * [CatchingFire](https://github.com/mrackwitz/CatchingFire) : Test Library for Swift's Error Handling
+* [calabash-ios](https://github.com/calabash/calabash-ios) : Calabash is an automated testing technology for Android and iOS native and hybrid applications.
+* [Nimble](https://github.com/Quick/Nimble) : A Matcher Framework for Swift and Objective-C

+### BBD
+* [Quick](https://github.com/Quick/Quick) : Quick is a behavior-driven development framework for Swift and Objective-C.
+* [Kiwi](https://github.com/kiwi-bdd/Kiwi) : Kiwi is a Behavior Driven Development library for iOS development.
+The goal is to provide a BDD library that is exquisitely simple to setup and use.

 ### UI Test
 * [UITestUtils](https://github.com/zmeyc/UITestUtils) : Take screenshots in Xcode UI Tests (Swift)